Skip to content Mobile Contact Library A-Z

 Course Description

-Computer networks have become a core part of information and communications technology, and are expected to gain even greater importance.
+Peer-to-Peer networks have provided success applications for sharing resource in recent years.
+Base on the infrastructure of communications technology, started from sharing computing resources, such as bandwidth, storage and processing power, sharing physical sources has become the new trend in peer to peer applications.
 This course is about advanced network applications and associate networking technologies.
 It is designed to help you integrate your knowledge of networking and computing to analyse and design effective platforms for network based advanced applications.
-Topics covered include fundamentals of peer to peer computing and associate applications.
+Topics covered include fundamentals of computing and networking, peer to peer computing and associate applications.
 You will develop your critical thinking skills in this course to the point where you are able to systematically analyse peer to peer to computing issues at a high level of theoretical abstraction and at the same time be able to apply this knowledge to real life peer to peer computing system design.

 Objectives/Learning Outcomes/Capability Development

-Understanding basics of unstructured peer to peer systems including centralized peer to peer networks, pure peer to peer networks and hybrid peer to peer networks
+2. Understanding basics of unstructured peer to peer systems including centralized peer to peer networks, pure peer to peer networks and hybrid peer to peer networks.

-• Acquiring solid knowledge of structured peer to peer systems including self-organization dynamics of the peer to peer systems, and load-balancing and reliability issues
+3. Acquiring solid knowledge of structured peer to peer systems including self-organization dynamics of the peer to peer systems, load-balancing and reliability issues.

-• Ability to applying concepts of overlay networks to analyse and design advanced file distribution and searching algorithms, mainly in the context of structured peer to peer systems, including distributed hash tables for peer to peer applications with emphasis on Grid and Web Service Applications
+4. Ability to applying concepts of overlay networks to analyse and design advanced file distribution and searching algorithms, mainly in the context of structured peer to peer systems, e.g., distributed hash tables.

-• Capabilities of critical analysis of security issues of peer to peer computing systems and ability to address these issues
+5. Capabilities of critical analysis of security issues of peer to peer computing systems and ability to address these issues.

 Overview of Learning Activities